Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 Following are the LiquidityTransformer's entry point methods.

 - #### set_settings <a id="LiquidityTransformer-set-settings"></a>
-  Only keeper can set wise, scspr, uniswap_pair.
+  Keeper to set address of wise, scspr, uniswap_pair.

 Following is the table of parameters.